Reinvestment Fund Inc

 Overview

-Reinvestment Fund distinguishes itself by integrating three core competencies: financing, policy solutions, and grant programs.
-With a team of over 80 financial experts and research analysts, the organization has deployed over $3.5 billion in financing since its inception.
-In 2023 alone, Reinvestment Fund invested $178 million across 36 states and distributed $15,057,654 in grants across 159 awards.
-The organization also operates PolicyMap, an online mapping platform providing demographic, real estate, health, and employment data to thousands of organizations nationwide.
+Reinvestment Fund distinguishes itself by integrating three core competencies: financing, policy solutions, and grant programmes.
+With a team of over 80 financial experts and research analysts, the organisation has deployed over $3.5 billion in financing since its inception.
+In 2023 alone, Reinvestment Fund invested $178 million across 36 states.
+The organisation also operates PolicyMap, an online mapping platform providing demographic, real estate, health, and employment data to thousands of organisations nationwide.

 Funding Priorities